YoshiyukiKono/CarND/project-5/writeup.md

 * Apply the search area limitation for x axis of images
 * Use another color space, YUV
 * Increase the number of data by augumentation (flipping images)
-* Increase the number of que when averaging the last frames from 5 to 8 to make the bounding boxes smoother

 Using the YUV color space helped a lot to reduce false positives, and data augumentation seemingly contributed it somehow.

+Then, I modified the parameters when processing the video:

+* Use the higher threshold for heatmap (from 0.5 to 1) to ignore weak false positives

 As a result, I succeeded to significantly reduce false positives that would cause crtical accidents.

 ---